 Also note that if is played at b, then White lives at c.

-Black can also attempt to kill outright by making the placement at .
+Black can also attempt to kill outright with the placement at .
 Here is a possible reply, and if Black continues with a then White can push at b as before.

 In some cases, it may also be possible to play at the diagonal move at .
 This move emphasizes the subsequent attachment at a, particularly if there is a White stone at .
 Possible Black responses include b (attempting to revert to ko), c (emphasizing the subsequent jump into the corner at d), and e (allowing White to live unconditionally but in a low position and possibly hurting the White stone at , if any).

-This situation is not to be mistaken with 4-4 point, low approach, low extension, 3-3 invasion, the solid connection at here is not the normal move. is usually inferior to directly starting a ko at a.
-Depending in circumstances, Black can choose to respond at b or c.
+This situation should not be confused with 4-4 point, low approach, low extension, 3-3 invasion: the solid connection at is not the normal move here. is usually inferior to directly starting a ko at a.
+Depending on circumstances, Black can choose to to make ko at b or go for the kill at c.

-One of the simplest Black response is to simply bend at , but this simple move is also solid because it implicitly protects against the cutting point at a.
+One of the simplest Black responses is to simply bend at , but this simple move is also solid because it implicitly protects against the cutting point at a.
 White still can make a ko with and .
-If is played at the descent at b, then the placement at c kills the corner unconditionally.
+If is played as the descent at b, then the placement at c kills the corner unconditionally.

 White takes the ko first at .
-For more details on this standard corner pattern, see tripod group with extra leg.
+For details of this standard corner pattern, see tripod group with extra leg.

-Although White takes the ko first, there is a distinct disadvantage for White if White wins the ko by capturing at a.
-Note that winning this ko does not threatening any outside Black stones.
+Although White takes the ko first, there is a distinct disadvantage for her if she wins it by capturing at a: it does not threaten any outside Black stones.

-Compare the above diagram with the ko in the standard josekis, either with or without the White a and Black b exchange.
-When White wins the ko in any the standard josekis, White captures at , seriously threatening Black's left side unless Black defends at c.
+Compare that with the standard joseki in the following diagram.

+In the standard josekis (with or without the – exchange), when White wins the ko, she captures at , seriously threatening Black’s left side unless he defends at a.